 Papillomas are warts that can grow inside the nasal cavity or paranasal sinuses and destroy healthy tissue.
 They usually have a bumpy surface.
 Papillomas are not cancer, but sometimes a squamous cell carcinoma will start in a papilloma.
 Because of the risk of cancer, papillomas in the nasal cavity and paranasal sinuses are removed by surgery.

-Inverting papilloma.
-This is a type of papilloma that is officially classified as a benign tumor, but it tends to act more like a cancer.
-It has a tendency to recur (come back) and can grow into surrounding tissues.
-The treatment of inverting papilloma often includes the same type of surgery that is used for cancer.
+Inverted papilloma.
+This type of papilloma grows inward and into the underlying bone.
+Even though an inverted papilloma is classified as a benign tumor, locally it can act aggressively like a cancer.
+It tends to recur (come back) and can become cancer.
+Inverted papillomas are often treated with the same type of surgery that's used for cancer.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Mendenhall WM, Dziegielewski PT, Pfister DG.
 Chapter 45- Cancer of the Head and Neck.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 National Cancer Institute.
 Paranasal Sinus and Nasal Cavity Cancer Treatment (PDQ)–Patient Version.
 November 06, 2019.
 Accessed at www.cancer.gov/types/head-and-neck/patient/paranasal-sinus-treatment-pdq on November 13, 2020.